edelveart/edelveart.github.io/src/content/blog/post2.md

 Both the rising factorial $n^{\overline{k}}$ and the classical factorial, interpreted as a special case of the falling factorial  $k^{\underline{k}}$, are perhaps at their core a very natural way of counting dimensions and constructing geometric universes through monotonic multiplications along complementary paths.

-Yet, seeking a different perspective to address my concerns, I often think of sequences as an enriched, serpentine wave connecting the discrete world of counting with the continuity of analysis (inspired by [Artin's book](https://ncatlab.org/nlab/files/Artin-TheGammaFunction.pdf)).
+Yet, seeking a different perspective to address my concerns, I often think of sequences as an enriched, serpentine wave connecting the discrete world of counting with the continuity of analysis (inspired by
+<a href="https://ncatlab.org/nlab/files/Artin-TheGammaFunction.pdf" target="_blank" rel="noopener noreferrer">Artin's book</a> ).
 The order in which I present the following winding identities simply reflects my personal taste.

 $$